 It should now be clear that the birth of dynamic programming was far less dramatic: R. Bellman simply picked up the standard terminology and embellished it with the adjective "dynamic", to highlight the temporal nature of the problem.
 There was nothing unusual in the choice of the word "dynamic" either: The notion of dynamic(al) system (a system with time-dependent states) comes from physics and was widely used already in the 19th century.

 Dynamic programming is very important to computational biology and approximate string searching.
 Both domains use string similarity functions that are variants of the Levenshtein distance.
 The Levenshtein distance was formally published in 1966 (1965 in Russian).
 Yet, it took almost 10 years for the community to fully realize how dynamic programming could be used to compute the string similarity functions.
-This is an interesting story and it is a topic of my next post.
+This is an interesting story that is covered in a follow-up post.

 Edited by Anna Belova